The University of Texas at El Paso (228796)

 Save Image

-This chart shows the retention rate over time at The University of Texas at El Paso (highlighted in red) compares to similar universities.
+This chart shows the full-time vs part-time enrollment status at The University of Texas at El Paso (228796) (in red) compares to similar universities.

 View Data